 Short biographical note

-He earned his Ph.D from the Department of War Studies, King’s College London.
+He earned his Ph.D. from the Department of War Studies, King’s College London.
 He holds a M.A. in International Relations and Strategic Studies (Merit: 67%) from Lancaster University and a Master’s degree in International Politics and Security (Distinction: 9,83) from the Athens Panteion University of Social and Political Sciences.
 He graduated summa cum laude (9,32) in International Studies from the Athens Panteion University.
 During his studies, he was granted several awards, among others, from the Greek State Scholarship Foundation, Onassis Foundation, NATO, MacArthur Foundation and DAAD.

+At present, he participates in an EU-funded Jean Monnet Centre of Excellence, Visualising, Analysing and Learning About EU Studies-VisuA.L.EU, and in the research project Ages of Marathon (AoM), financed by European Structural & Investment Funds (ESIF) & National Strategic Reference Framework (NSRF), Operational Program “Competitiveness, Entrepreneurship & Innovation”.
 Prior to joining the Department, he occupied for ten years the positions of analyst and deputy manager in the Strategic Planning Department and then in the Strategic Planning, Analysis and Investor Relations Division at ATEbank (2002-2012).
 Also, he worked for almost two years in the Economic Analysis & Market Division at the Piraeus Bank Group.

 Ph.D.
-Supervision: six candidates
+Supervision: five candidates